 Mao's Generals Remember Korea

-Xiaobing Li, Allan R. Millett, & Bin Yu, trans. and eds.
+Edited and translated by Xiaobing Li, Allan R. Millett, and Bin Yu

 Fifty years after the Korean conflict, what is a forgotten war for some Americans is an aching memory for China.
 With over a million casualties out of the three million soldiers sent into battle, that war looms as large for the People's Republic of China (PRC)-barely a year old when North Korea invaded the South-as World War II does for most other countries.
 It was the first international war fought by the Chinese Communist regime to halt counterrevolution; it was also a war that the Chinese fully expected to win, by virtue of not only superiority of numbers but also their soldiers' superior "political quality."